Old Fort Jackson in Savannah

 Located in Georgia’s northwest corner in Fort Oglethorpe, Chickamauga & Chattanooga National Military Park commemorates the last major Confederate victory of the Civil War before renewed fighting gave Union forces control.
 Start at the Chickamauga Battlefield Visitor Center to gain a full understanding of the battle, and examine the park’s extensive rifle collection.
 Then embark on a seven-mile, self-guided auto tour of the park, visit monuments dedicated to veterans, or explore the park on foot along several hiking trails.

-A bit farther south in Kennesaw, the Southern Museum of Civil War and Locomotive History tells the tale of The Great Locomotive Chase, when several Union Civil War spies stole the locomotive General and raced their way north to Chattanooga, Tenn.
-The train’s conductor and two of his men pursued on foot and with multiple locomotives before recapturing their engine near Ringgold.
+A bit farther south in Kennesaw, the Southern Museum of Civil War and Locomotive History tells the tale of The Great Locomotive Chase, when several Union Civil War spies stole the locomotive General and raced their way north to Chattanooga.
+The train's conductor and two of his men pursued on foot and with multiple locomotives before recapturing their engine near Ringgold.

 Along with the General itself, the museum also includes a deeper look at the men who attempted the caper and the significance of the railroad during the Civil War.
 Visitors can follow the chase route with stops in Adairsville, Kingston, Tunnel Hill and Ringgold.